The Arms Trade is Big Business

 J.W.
 Smith, World’s Wasted Wealth II, (Institute for Economic Democracy, 1994), p.225

 A cycle of violence is a real concern.
 Though the arms trade may not always be a root cause, their impacts are of course significant.
-Some countries are only too willing to use oppression as the way to address problems, and are only too willing to accept new arms, as well.
-But the arms industry is also willing to help, while some governments may often encourage such regimes to purchase weapons from them, rather than from “competing” nations.
+Some countries resort to oppression as the way to address problems, and are only too willing to accept new arms.
+But the arms industry is also willing to help, while some governments may often encourage such regimes to purchase weapons from them, rather than from competing nations.

 Government Military Budgets and Spending